GrussmayerLab/fgFocus/README.md

 ## Usage

 1. Connect the gFocus system to your PC using a USB-C cable.
-2. Create a folder called `gFocus` in the root of Micro-Manager.
+2. Create a folder called `fgFocus` in the root of Micro-Manager.
 2. In Micro-Manager, go to **Device > Hardware Configuration Wizard** and create a new config file to only add `fgFocus` and save it in the `fgFocus` folder.
 3. Launch the plugin: **Plugins > User Interface > EMU** — the fgFocus control panel will open.
 Ignore, the warning that it is not configured, `fgFocus` runs on a separate MMCore instance.